penelopeysm/london_classical/README.md

 2. Run the Rust application to generate the list of concerts.

    ```
+   pnpm rust:types
-   cd rust
+   pnpm rust
-   cargo run
    ```

 3. Run the website.

    ```
-   # cd back to top level
-   npm install
+   pnpm install
-   npm run dev
+   pnpm dev
    ```

 ## Generating types

 The types associated with concerts are defined in `rust/src/core.rs`.
-These types are exported to TypeScript using `ts-rs`, and live inside `src/` To update the TypeScript bindings: run `make types` from the `rust` subdirectory.
+These types are exported to TypeScript using `ts-rs`, and live inside `src/lib/bindings` To update the TypeScript bindings, run `pnpm rust:types`